theplaceincan/MoKnowledge/README.md

 - Knowledge Base dashboard view with filtering, sorting, and search
 - URL HTML web scraper with Cheerio
 - Edit and save functionalities for knowledge bases
-- Integration to Supabase for storing website data
+- Integration to Supabase for storing website data with RLS

 ---